 People have come to the Bay of Naples from far and wide for thousands of years to build cities, farm the volcanic soil or simply rest in the incredible beauty of the place.
-The region is bursting with crumbling temples, Roman ruins and ancient secrets, which our leading Classicist and guide, Rupert Smith will uncover for this small group of adults and children.
+The region is bursting with crumbling temples, Roman ruins and ancient secrets, which our leading Classicist and guide, will uncover for this small group of adults and children.
 We have designed this experience for families who have an interest in Classical Civilization and would like a holiday where this passion is all part of the fun and excitement.

-"Rupert knows when it’s time to leave children to run around and play games and how to keep them gripped when recounting tales of love and war in ancient Greece and Rome."
+"It is imporant to know when it’s time to leave children to run around and play games and how to keep them gripped when recounting tales of love and war in ancient Greece and Rome."